-21. LOSS PER SHARE
+19. LOSS PER SHARE

-Basic earnings per share amounts are calculated by dividing net income/loss for the year attributable to ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the year.
+Basic earnings per share amounts are calculated by dividing net loss for the year attributable to ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the year adjusted by any bonus issue.

-Diluted earnings per share amounts are calculated by dividing the net income/loss attributable to ordinary equity holders of the parent adjusted for the weighted average number of ordinary shares and dilutive potential ordinary shares of the Company adjusted by any bonus issue.
+Diluted earnings per share amounts are calculated by dividing the net loss attributable to ordinary equity holders of the parent adjusted for the weighted average number of ordinary shares and dilutive potential ordinary shares of the Company adjusted by any bonus issue.